mytja-archive/MyAssistantOS-Raspbian/README.md

 But if you run command ./oobe, this will install libraries for you!

 # OOBE and OWM key
-*This part is talking about a feature, that isn't tested yet!*

 OOBE will automaticly create txt file called "OWM_license.txt", which will be first empty.
 Your job is to fill it in with an OWM key, so that you will be able to recieve weather information.

 # LTS (Long Term Support)